 Well, by now the entire galaxy knows of the release of the fake history of the Targaryens in Westeros in the book known as Fire & Blood, vol.1.
 Visit your local bookseller to pick this book up in person.

 I have to admit that I was rather lukewarm about this book, and not just because we are dying for The Winds of Winter.
-I felt like it was going to be a huge repeat of the World of Ice and Fire book that we received a few years ago.
+I felt like it was going to be a huge repeat of The World of Ice and Fire, The Princess and the Queen, and The Rogue Prince stories that we received over recent years.
 George did say this was going to be a big book, and it is.
 And George did say that it was going to be written from the single perspective of a maester, and it is, which means it is similar to a college level textbook.
 It is.
-But the color that is held within, the parallels to the main story, the speculative foreshadowing that can be gleaned from the text is rather deep, and good.
+But the color that is held within, the parallels to the main story, expansion and new details, the speculative foreshadowing that can be gleaned from the text is rather deep, and good.

 I have been pleasantly proven wrong.